-The Group's operations are subject to the relevant environmental protection legislation (Commonwealth and State legislation).
-The Group holds various environmental licenses issued under these laws, to regulate its mining and exploration activities in Australia.
-These licenses include conditions and regulations in relation to specifying limits on discharges into the air, surface water and groundwater, rehabilitation of areas disturbed during the course of mining and exploration activities and the storage of hazardous substances.
+The Group's operations are subject to the relevant Commonwealth and State environmental protection legislations.

+The Group holds various environmental licenses issued under these laws and these licenses include conditions and regulations in relation to specifying limits on discharges into the air, surface water and groundwater, the storage of hazardous substances and the rehabilitation of areas disturbed during the course of exploration, mining and processing activities.

-The board of directors monitors all environmental performance obligations.
-The operations are subjected to Government agency audits and site inspections from time to time.
+The Board monitors all environmental performance obligations.
+Our operations are subjected to regular Government agency audits and site inspections.
 There have been no material breaches of the Group's licenses and all mining and exploration activities have been undertaken in compliance with the relevant environmental regulations.